Consensys-Network-State/ds3/packages/ui/src/components/checkbox/README.md

 ## Usage Examples

-The Checkbox component supports web and native APIs through our [dual-API pattern](../../../README.md#dual-api) and offers flexibility through our [compound component pattern](../../../README.md#compound-component-pattern).
+The Checkbox component supports web and native APIs through our [Dual API](#6--dual-api) and offers flexibility through our [Compound Components](#2--compound-components).

 ### Basic Usage